 Welcome.
 I’m Cameron Norman.
 Thanks for visiting.

 I wish we were at a cafe right now, because meeting over a coffee is how I like to get to know people.
-But alas, this website will have to do.
+For now, this website will have to suffice.

 Who I Am